 I got the trigger of a lifetime last night, and I was completely unprepared and blindsided.
-How can it be the end of the first week of November and my not realize it’s the holidays.
+How can it be the end of the first week of November and my not realize it’s the holidays?
 When I got my new issue of “Cooking Light,” I actually looked at the beautifully arranged and artfully displayed array of Thanksgiving foods on a plate that spanned much of the front cover rather longingly and even contentedly.
-I suppose maybe I thought that since I had virtually nil by way of a “reaction” to this Thanksgiving food picture, I would be un-phased by the holidays this year.
+I suppose maybe I thought that since I had virtually nil by way of a “reaction” to this Thanksgiving food picture, I would be unphased by the holidays this year.
 I learned last night that this is, sadly, not the case at all.

-And so happily, well, not happily but seriously hoping to be distracted and learn something new by just exploring parts of the store I’d never been to, to JoAnn’s I went.
+And so happily, well, not happily but seriously hoping to be distracted and learn something new by just exploring parts of the store I’d never been to, to this fabric store I went.
 I grabbed a shopping cart and slowly wove my way around the store.
 Sure, there were holiday fabrics (which is where I started), and then the carpet and upholstery fabrics which were mostly just dense weaves and beautiful in their own right.

-I entertained random thoughts of “what if I learned to sew?”
+I entertained random thoughts of “What if I learned to sew?”
 “What if I got a sewing machine and pursued this?”
 “Wish I may, wish I might know how to sew a quilt, and drapes, and you name it.”
 But then reality would set in and I’d come to and realize sewing is just not my thing in life.
 If I do anything, it’s get back to an art that I’ve called my heart and my home for most of my life, just fall deeply and completely into my music.

 And so onwards through the store I drifted.
 Frames were next—great, my reason for being there, and for the first time, I was hit with messages that resonated deep within, messages engraved and imprinted and embossed on beautiful home décor about love and family and hearth, the rest too painful to name.
 I felt it for the first time, a sadness, a longing, the deep, deep etching on my all of me of losing Dylan to suicide.